 Dressing rooms will not be available at this time.
 Chairs and/or bench seating will be available with marked seating to ensure physical distancing in the arena lobby area for goalies.

 Participants may not get ready, tie skates or untie skates in the lobby.
-Everyone should come ready to have fun!
+Everyone should come ready to skate and have fun!

 Access to main washrooms will be permitted for ice participants and officials.
 Please note that only one person is allowed in the washroom excluding a parent/guardian.

 The maximum number of participants per rental is 25 people.
 This includes players, coaches and officials.
 This is to allow a second user group to enter the facility while the first user group is still inside.
 This will allow us to maintain 50 minute on-ice time rentals.